exzettabyte/exzettabyte.github.io/_posts/Blind-Command-Injection-in-Tenda-O3V2/2024-05-01-Blind-Command-Injection-in-Tenda-O3V2.md

 29 March 2024: Sent them the details of the vulnerability discovered.<br>
 30 March 2024: Vendor triage the vulnerability.<br>
 7 April 2024: Vendor release new firmware version 1.0.0.13(10751_5755).<br>
-8 April 2024: Retesting on the new firmware version and confirming the vulnerability has been fixed.
+8 April 2024: Retesting on the new firmware version and confirming the vulnerability has been fixed.<br>
 7 May 2024: CVE ID assigned